wundergraph/wundergraph/docs-website/src/pages/docs/supported-backend-languages-frameworks/golang-go.md

 ---
-title: GoLang / Go
+title: GoLang / Go support
-pageTitle: WunderGraph - GoLang / Go
-description:
+description: WunderGraph supports Golang out of the box.
 ---

 WunderGraph supports Golang out of the box.